 By no means is this a complete list; your company profile might need to cover other subject areas not included here.
 For most of these sections, the key questions to ask when writing a company profile are “What makes us stand out from others?” and “What makes us memorable?”

 The aim of writing a company profile is to lift your organisation’s image and raise its credibility.
-So it’s okay to boast a bit about your company and its achievements.
+So it’s okay to boast a bit about your company and its achievements when taking on the role of company profile writer.

 Here are examples of company profiles we have written, including a business overview for a multinational company.
 The type of content you include in your company profile will depend on your business, the intended readers and your goals.

-If you need assistance with your company profile, please contact us to discuss our company profile writing services.
+If you need assistance with writing a company profile , please contact us to speak with a company profile writer about our company profile writing services.